How To Get Rid Of Ants Inside & Outside the House

 Citrus fruits, specifically orange or lemon rinds, contain an extract known as d-limonene, which is toxic to ants.
 Instead of throwing out those orange peels, keep them and turn them into a homemade ant repellent.
 Here’s how:

 Dump discarded orange peels into a gallon jar.
-For best results, fill the jar halfway with peels and fill the rest of the container with water.
+For best results, fill the jar halfway with peels and the rest with water.
 Seal the jar and place it in a dark place for 3-5 days until the water is colored.

 Strain the liquid, dump it back into the jar, and add a teaspoon of molasses and a single squirt of dish soap.
 Mix the liquid well, place it in a spray bottle, and spray it directly on ants when you see them.